Savings .com.au

 What is the First Home Guarantee Scheme?

-First home buyers taking advantage of the scheme must abide by specific price caps on the property they purchase.
+First home buyers taking part in the scheme must abide by specific price caps on the properties they purchase depending on where the properties are located.

 Using first home owners grant as deposit

-If you are eligible for the grant, then the injection of cash can potentially make a difference to your ability to buy a home.
+If you are eligible for a First Home Owners Grant, the injection of cash could potentially make a difference to your ability to buy a home.

-This is where either the First Home Owner Grant or the HGS can come in handy.
-If you’re hoping to save a 20% deposit for a $600,000 house – $120,000 – then a contribution of as much as $30,000 from your state government could seriously speed up the process.
-Likewise, utilising the HGS to minimise the deposit you need from $120,000 to as little as $12,000 (2%) could also make it much easier to make that first step.
+This is where either the First Home Owner Grant and the Home Guarantee Scheme can come in handy.
+If you're hoping to save a 20% deposit, a contribution of as much as $30,000 from your state government could speed up the process.
+Likewise, using the HGS to minimise the deposit you need from 20% to 5% (or 2% under the Family Home Guarantee) can make it much easier to get into the market.

-Does anyone actually use the First Home Owners Grant?
+Does anyone actually use the First Home Owners Grant and First Home Guarantee?

-It would seem that, yes, lots of aspiring first home buyers use the first home owners grants.
+It would seem that, yes, many first home buyers access these government schemes.

-Using data from the NSW and Victorian revenue offices and comparing it to ABS’ lending indicators for first home buyers, we can see how many people actually used the grants across Victoria and NSW over financial year 2022-23 as a percentage of total buyers.
+But using data from the NSW and Victorian revenue offices and comparing it to ABS data for first home buyers, we can see how many people accessed the grants in Australia's most populous states over financial year 2022-23 as a percentage of total buyers.

 First home buyer grants & commitments